korotole/korotole.com/README.md

 ## TODO:

+- authentication
-- navigation bar below
+- navigation bar below + visited pages by user
-- proper database implementation
+- database with books
-- page with books
+- page with books (form, manual addition of books if authenticated)
+- subscribe for news
 - file storage
-- authentication
 - stats
 - environment variables